continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 At this point, we have:

-- built a high-resolution coastal DEM from multiple datasets
-- used a standardized coastal data bundle
-- added a high-quality local dataset
-- followed source-specific processing and multiresolution interpolation
-- inspected provenance and supporting outputs
-- used Fetchez directly
-- examined the role of Transformez
+- inspected the finished Newport DEM
-- independently evaluated the finished surface with ICESat-2
+- connected the surface back to its source data
+- explored Fetchez and Transformez directly
+- used IVERT for independent DEM evaluation
+- inspected the validation coverage before interpreting statistics
+- recognized that the available observations primarily sample the topographic portion
+- connected the IVERT observations back to the source data they are evaluating

-The final question is:
+The next question is:

-> **Can we apply the same workflow somewhere else without rebuilding the entire process from scratch?**
+> **Can we reuse the same workflow somewhere else with different local data?**

-That is what we will do in the next module.
+Next we will move to **Sarasota, Florida**.